Walkable West Hollywood: Golden Era Architecture

 Walk up the steps to see a few Spanish-style apartments up close and personal.
-Or recognize anyone from the big (or little) screen?
+Recognize anyone from the big (or little) screen?
 Actors, directors and producers use these apartments while working on movie projects.

-You’re now standing at the foot of one of WeHo’s most iconic apartment buildings, built in the 1930s by architect Leland Bryant.
+You’re now standing at the foot of one of West Hollywood’s most iconic apartment buildings, built in the 1930s by architect Leland Bryant.
 It’s had its share of famous residents, including the uber-talented Bette Midler and funny guy Steve Martin.

 Tired yet?
 You’re in luck – tour’s over.